-Avoid unlicensed private taxis as well as old-model private vehicles offered as taxis.
-The latter are not equipped with standard safety features and there is no insurance coverage for passengers in case of an accident.
+Old-model private vehicles offered as taxis are not equipped with standard safety features.
+They have no insurance coverage for passengers in case of an accident.

 We do not make assessments on the compliance of foreign domestic airlines with international safety standards.

 General information about foreign domestic airlines

 Cuba has implemented special entry requirements for its territory.
 We have obtained the information below from Cuban authorities.
 This information may change at any time.
 It is your responsibility to verify this information with the appropriate foreign diplomatic office and to ask if you will be allowed entry, based on your individual circumstances and itinerary.

 The information provided is based on travel from Canada.
 Keep in mind that your transit points could affect your ability to enter the country.

 Foreign diplomatic offices in Canada – Global Affairs Canada

 Travellers arriving from Canada may be allowed entry if they meet the additional requirements below.

 You will be subject to a mandatory PCR test upon arrival.

 If the PCR result is positive, you will be transferred to a health facility and hospitalized in isolation.